hostilefork/draem/README.md

 ### HTML

-You would ideally use the nicer Markdown syntax which is handled in raw strings.  , but sometimes raw HTML is needed (tables, etc.)
+You would ideally use the nicer Markdown syntax which is handled in raw strings.
+But sometimes raw HTML is needed (tables, etc.)

-    [html {Wouldn't this look <i>nicer</i> as Markdown?}]
+    [html {<p>Wouldn't this look <i>nicer</i> as Markdown?</p>}]

+Note that the HTML really is raw; it will have the block-level-element bracketing that you would get with an ordinary string.

 ## SYNCHRONIZATION NOTES